Have you ever asked yourself, “what is a detached house? Is it right for me?” This post is for you.

 In the duplex house design, there is always a central wall with two living units, either on two floors or side-by-side.
 However, they come with separate entries.

-While there are two floors, it is sold together and owned by an individual.
+While there are two floors, they are sold together and owned by individuals.

 A duplex (or triplex) is a multi-unit property with one homeowner.
 Each dwelling has its separate postal address.